Edward Canby

 Edward Richard Sprigg Canby (November 9, 1817 – April 11, 1873) was a career United States Army officer and a Union general in the American Civil War.
 He served as a military governor after the war.

 In 1861–1862, Canby commanded the Department of New Mexico, defeating the Confederate General Henry Hopkins Sibley at the Battle of Glorieta Pass, forcing him to retreat to Texas.
 At the war's end, he took the surrender of Generals Richard Taylor and Edmund Kirby Smith.
-Canby was regarded as an administrator, more than a leader.
-General Ulysses S. Grant believed that he lacked aggression, but declared him irreplaceable for his knowledge of army regulations and constitutional law.

-As commander of the Pacific Northwest in 1873, he was assassinated during peace talks with the Modoc, who were refusing to move from their California homelands.
-He was the only United States general to be killed during the Indian Wars.
+As commander of the Pacific Northwest in 1873, he was assassinated by Chief Kintpuash during peace talks with the Modoc, who were refusing to move from their California homelands.

 Early life

 Canby was born in Piatt's Landing, Kentucky, to Israel T. and Elizabeth (Piatt) Canby.
 He attended Wabash College, but transferred to the United States Military Academy, from which he graduated in 1839.
 He was commissioned a second lieutenant in the 2nd U.S. Infantry and served as the regimental adjutant.

 Although he was often referred to as Edward Canby, a biographer has suggested that he was known as "Richard" during childhood and to some friends for most of his life.
 He was called "Sprigg" by fellow cadets at West Point, but during most of his career, he was generally referred to as E.R.S.
 Canby, sometimes signing his name "Ed.
 R.S.
 Canby."